maarten-pennings/ElektroClub2023/cost/cost.md

 ### LED flash white for eyes (item 1a) - NOT USED

 I forgot there are two eyes per kit so I ordered another 100.

-Two times €4.58 is €9.16.
+![LED white 100×](cost-led-white-100.png)

+![LED white 100× extra](cost-led-white-100extra.png)

 But then, I decided to switch to LEDs with yellow housing (instead of clear) so that the students do not confuse them with the clear red/blue one.
 So these clear LEDs will not be used...

-![LED white 100×](cost-led-white-100.png)

-![LED white 100× extra](cost-led-white-100extra.png)
+Two times €4.58 is €9.16 (200 yellow flashing, white house, not used).